 This fruity cherry liqueur from Luxardo is another popular ingredient in cocktails.
 The fruits used to make this liqueur are marasca cherries.
 This type of cherry is small, of dark red color, and tastes super sour.

-Besides Luxardo, there are other brands that also produce excellent Maraschino.
+Besides Luxardo, other brands also produce excellent Maraschino.
 But Luxardo's is by far the bestselling brand.

 5. Heering Cherry liqueur